gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

  ```
 The Result of Example 2 would be: Hello World (with a new line)

-### Format Tags: represented by a percent sign (%) followed by a character that represents the type of formatting to be applied
+### Format Tags: represented by a percent sign (%) followed by a character that specifies the type of formatting
 * %d or %i: Integer value.
 * %f: Floating-point number.
 * %s: String.